apache/drill/_docs/query-data/query-a-file-system/040-querying-directories.md

 You can use [query directory functions]({{site.baseurl}}/docs/query-directory-functions/) to restrict a query to one of a number of subdirectories and to prevent Drill from scanning all data in directories.

+## Querying Multiple Directories in One Query by Wildcard Matching

+You can query multiple directories and multiple files in one query with the help of Wildcard Matching conveniently.

+1. Query a set of directories:

+        SELECT * FROM dfs.`multilevel/parquet/{1994,1995}`;

+2. Query all files in a directory:

+        SELETCT * FROM dfs.`multilevel/parquet/1994/*`;

+3. Query multiple directories by single character wildcard matching:

+        SELECT * FROM dfs.`multilevel/parquet/199?/*`

+4. Query multiple directories by single character range wildcard matching:

+        SELECT * FROM dfs.`multilevel/parquet/199[4-5]/*`